-PLNU strives to be a place where you grow as a whole person.
-To this end we provide resources for our Graduate students to encounter God and grow in their Christian faith.
-We have an onsite chaplain, Rev. Gordon Wong, at the Mission Valley (MV) campus to service Graduate students at the Mission Valley and Balboa Campuses.
-Rev. Gordon Wong is available during class break times across the week.
-If you have questions for, desire to meet or share a prayer request with Rev. Wong you can contact him directly at mvchaplain@pointloma.edu or gordonwong@pointloma.edu.
-Rev. Wong's cell number is 808-429-1129 if you need a more immediate response.
+PLNU strives to be a place where you grow as whole persons.
+To this end we provide resources for our graduate students to encounter God and grow in their Christian faith.
+In the College of Health Sciences we have an onsite chaplain at the Balboa campus, Rev. Kevin Portillo who is available for Zoom meetings throughout each week.
+If you have questions, desire to meet with Rev. Portillo or prayer requests you can contact him directly at KevinPortillo@pointloma.edu